Lohgarh: Lohgarh Sahib Gurudwara

-Lohgarh Sahib Gurudwara is built on the land owned by the village panchayat, which is currently encroached by Nihangs of Budhha Dal although they have one acre of Land on their name.
-SGPC purchased 8 acres of land in 2008 but has not constructed any thing.
+Lohgarh Sahib Gurdwara is built on the land owned by the village panchayat, which is currently encroached by Nihangs of Budha Dal although they have one acre of land on their name.
+SGPC purchased 8 acres of land in 2008 but has not constructed anything.
 Gurudwara Paonta Sahib Management Committee has also purchase a piece of land in 2007, which also remains without construction.
 More recently, "Lohgarh Trust" purchased 3 acres of land for construction of Gurudwara Lohgarh.

 Banda Singh Bahadur statue

-Banda Singh Bahadur statue is installed by the Sikh sangat at gurudwara Lohgarh Sahib during tercentinary celebrations.
+The Banda Singh Bahadur statue was installed by the Sikh sangat (congregation) at Gurdwara Lohgarh Sahib during tercentenary celebrations.